straydogstudio/s3_rails/README.md

   region: 'us-west-2'
 ```

 When you created your bucket you will have specified the region.
-The access key and secret access key are specific to the user account.
+The access key and secret access key are specific to the user account used to access the bucket.

 ###Controller